nevermind998/MyCity/README.md

 # MyCity
-In this project is placed 3 application, one is mobile and web application for user, the third one is web application for administrator.
+In this project is placed 3 application, tehre is mobile and web application for user and  web application for administrator.